-- Colliding continents pushed up the Alpine mountain chain, bending the crust to form the vale of the Thames river system through mid Essex.
-About 2.4 million years ago offshore sandbanks formed red shelly sandstone layers across north Essex known as the Red Crag. - Global cooling led to the Ice Age (the Pleistocene epoch), with many warm periods such as the one we are in right now, which is known as the Holocene.
-As the sea retreated, the ancestral River Thames spread a succession of flint-rich river gravels across the middle of Essex, through Harlow, Chelmsford and Colchester, and out across the area where the North Sea is now.
+- Colliding continents pushed up the Alps, and in south and mid-Essex the Earth's crust was compressed to form a vale or syncline the London Basin, occupied by an arm of the sea.
+About 2.4 million years ago, the western part of the London Basin began to rise and rivers poured vast amounts of material in the sea, forming offshore sandbanks formed red shelly sandstone layers across north-eastern Essex known as the Red Crag. - Global cooling led to the Ice Age (the Pleistocene epoch), with many warm as well as cold periods; right now we are in a warm period known as the Holocene.
+With further uplift, the Red Crag sea retreated and was replaced by the ancestral River Thames, spreading a succession of flint-rich river gravels across the middle of Essex, through Harlow, Chelmsford and Colchester, and out across the area where the North Sea is now.